 The organization had its first Jewish president and its first woman president in the 1890s.
-He was a German Jewish, upper middle-class educator, who interestingly enough, his name was Julius Sachs, and he ran a very prestigious private German gymnasium for our crowd boys in New York’s Upper West Side, and he also did one for girls.
+He was a German Jewish, upper middle-class educator, named Julius Sachs, and he ran a very prestigious private German gymnasium for “our crowd” and other boys of Germanic background on New York’s Upper West Side, and he also operated a similar institution for girls.
 In the late 1890s, he left classics behind, and he joined the faculty of Columbia Teachers College.
-He was from the Goldman Sachs family and the Taysachs family, and he was a great progressive.
-He’s responsible for the comprehensive US public high school for free junior colleges in California.
+He was from the Goldman Sachs family and the Tay-Sachs disease family, and he was a great progressive.
+He’s responsible for the comprehensive U.S. public high school and for the free system junior colleges in California.
 A very interesting man.
-The women, however, did not tend to be as progressive, and one of them was lesbian.
+The first women presidents, however, did not tend to be as progressive, although one of them was lesbian.

 And I think this is not uncommon.
-You look at the demographic profile of the women on these larger scale political movements in the US.
-Betty Friedan and Gloria Steinem and Ruth Bader Ginsburg, Jews are heavily overrepresented.
-I think we’re committed to justice.
+You look at the demographic profile of the women on these larger scale political movements in the U.S., such as Betty Friedan and Gloria Steinem and Ruth Bader Ginsburg.
+And Jews are heavily overrepresented.
+I think it’s because we’re committed to justice.
 We had nothing to lose by speaking out.
-We had no trouble recruiting most Catholic women, besides the one I just mentioned.
-But it was the privileged, Protestant women, I think, who agreed with us philosophically but found our political activism – and we were talking openly about sexuality and doing things that somehow – lacking in decorum.
+We had no trouble recruiting most Catholic women, with the exception of the one from Swarthmore I just mentioned.
+But it was the privileged, Protestant women, in my recollection, who agreed with us philosophically but found our political activism – and we were talking openly about sexuality and doing things that rocked the boat – lacking in decorum.

 When I got started, jobs were not openly advertised.
-One learned from one’s graduate advisor that such-and-such an appointment was emerging.
+One learned from one’s graduate advisors that such-and-such an appointment was emerging.
 And if it was at a woman’s college, they might inform a woman, but they might tell a man too.
 There was no kind of transparency or meritocracy or accountability in job hiring, and we changed that, and all jobs were advertised.
 We got the conditions for hiring made much more professional and fair.
-When I started, it was not uncommon for these places that were reluctantly told you’ve got to interview women, to interview them in bedrooms with alcohol around and the guys in their pajamas.
-I mean, that ended.
+When I started, it was not uncommon for these places that were reluctantly told “you’ve got to interview women,” to interview them in bedrooms with alcohol around and the guys in their pajamas.
+I mean, that hiring practice ended.
 So that was good.

-And so, once you went to college, there was a thought, “Well, maybe I could be a university teacher.”
-And there wasn’t this kind of encouragement for women to go into science, to go into medicine, to go into all kinds of Stem fields, or to go into other professions.
+And so, once I went to college, I had this thought, “Well, maybe I could be a university teacher.”
+At that time there wasn’t this kind of encouragement for women to go into science, to go into medicine, to go into all kinds of STEM fields, or to go into other professions.
 Then, to get into selective colleges, Latin was often required.
 We had this incredible demographic base of talented women back in the ’60s and early ’70s, who were continuing to get doctoral degrees.
 We made some major changes and I’m very proud of them.